GoogleCloudPlatform/k8s-node-tools/disable-algif-aead/README.md

 # DaemonSet Mitigation for CVE-2026-31431 (Copy Fail)

 This directory contains a privileged DaemonSet mitigation for CVE-2026-31431.
 It edits the node's `/etc/modprobe.d` configuration to blacklist the vulnerable `algif_aead` module and sets the `initcall_blacklist=algif_aead_init` kernel parameter.
-This does not change the behavior of `/etc/modprobe.d`.

 ### ⚠️ Known Limitations & Caveats
 Please be aware of the following issues before deploying this DaemonSet: